-In addition to issues of reauthorization, there can be no assurance that Federal Revenues paid into the State Road Fund, together with other Pledged Revenues, will be sufficient to pay the debt service on the Senior Lien Bonds (including the Series 2020A Bonds) and the Subordinate Lien Obligations.
+In addition to issues of reauthorization, there can be no assurance that Federal Revenues paid into the State Road Fund, together with other Pledged Revenues, will be sufficient to pay the debt service on the Outstanding Senior Lien Bonds and the Outstanding Subordinate Lien Bonds (including the Series 2021A Bonds).
 The amount of Federal Revenues available for projects is subject to authorization and periodic reauthorization by Congress, approval on an annual basis by the U.S. Secretary of Transportation and compliance with federal regulations.
 As such, the Department competes for such funds with other national transportation funding priorities.
 Federal law specifically provides that a state's eligibility for funds does not create a commitment or obligation on the part of the United States to provide for the payment of principal or interest on bonds.
+In response to projected FHTF budgetary shortfalls, Congress has from time to time in the past enacted legislation authorizing the transfer of billions of dollars from the General Fund to the FHTF.
+See "PLEDGED REVENUES - The Federal Highway Trust Fund."
+The recent contentious nature of the congressional budget process has created a level of uncertainty regarding budget-related legislation.
+Although Congress has taken legislative action in the past to address projected shortfalls in the FHTF, there can be no assurance that additional legislative action will be taken by Congress to address future shortfalls or that any such action taken will be sufficient to ensure federal funding for the FAHP will be available as needed.
+It is possible that, without further legislative action, the long-term viability of the FHTF could be adversely impacted, thereby jeopardizing the availability of Federal Revenues to pay debt service on the Series 2021A Bonds.

 In addition, automatic budget cuts (i.e. sequestration) imposed by the Balanced Budget and Emergency Deficit Control Act have been in effect since January 2013 which have reduced the amount of federal funding available for highways, transit and rail programs.
-See "PLEDGED REVENUES-The Federal-Aid Highway Program" and "-Current FHTF Concerns-Budgetary Issues."
+See "PLEDGED REVENUES - The Federal-Aid Highway Program" and " - Current FHTF Concerns-Budgetary Issues."
 However, the Department estimates that these budget cuts will not materially affect the amount of funding provided to the State under the FAHP.
-Please note that these are forward-looking statements; see "FORWARD-LOOKING STATEMENTS" herein.
-Events impacting the national and international economy may have a negative impact on the Federal Revenues received by the Department.